RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 {FIXED[State],[Hospital Size],[Hcahps Answer Description]:AVG([Actual HCAHPS Percent])}
 ```
 ### 10.5 Visualizing Overall Hospital Scores Compared to the Mean Cohort
 To visualize each hospital's scores per HCAHPS question with respect to the mean cohort, I created the "Cohort Hospital Delta Spread".
-One can see how the quality of patient care for each hospital compares to the cohert with respect to specific HCAHPS questions.
+This compared the quality of patient care for each selected hospital with respect to specific HCAHPS questions compared to the mean cohort.

 Visualization of this project can be found at [Hospital Satisfaction Survey](https://public.tableau.com/app/profile/rebecca.rodriguez2506/viz/HospitalSatisfactionSurvey_17212669360680/HCAHPSDashboard?fbclid=IwZXh0bgNhZW0CMTAAAR3q8wJrMalJI6E2BVM9C7GZrLHuitAxOYLcaJxohYk1OKMNwsCUNpAx_TU_aem_W6MPViatNW3U-0UgnUMcqQ)